Eisenhower Matrix Step-by-Step: Daily Priority Guide

 Conclusion

-The Eisenhower matrix won’t add hours to your day.
+The Eisenhower matrix will not add hours to your day.
 What it does is show you that the hours you have are being spent on the wrong things.
-Research on the mere urgency effect is clear: humans default to what screams loudest [1].
-Time management behaviors predict both performance and stress [4].
+Humans default to what screams loudest [1].
+Time management behaviors are associated with both well-being and lower stress [4][7].
 And the gap between feeling productive and being productive is wider than most people realize.

 Next 10 minutes